-The Urban Ministry Foundation follows the ministry internship training philosophy.
-It offers a two-year part-time program in simple English to congregations in Port Moresby.
+The Urban Ministry Foundation provides a two-year part-time program in simple English to congregations in Port Moresby.
 Participants in the UMF program attend classes on Monday, Tuesday and Wednesday mornings.
 The lecture program follows a two-year cycle.
 English is one of the subjects in the program.
 Students are expected to do ministry in their churches and write a journal on their experiences.